bigcommerce/dev-docs/docs/api-docs/customers/customers-subscribers-overview.md

 The [V3 Customers API](https://developer.bigcommerce.com/api-reference/customer-subscribers/v3-customers-api) is comprised of customers, customer attributes, customer address, and customer form fields.

-Customers are shoppers that have created an account on the store.
-The customers object comprises a customers address, attributes, form fields and authentication.
+Customers are shoppers that create an account on a store.
+The customers object comprises a customer's address, attributes, form fields and authentication.
 The V3 Customers API can accomplish the same tasks as the existing V2 Customers API, with greater efficiency.

-[Customer Attributes](https://developer.bigcommerce.com/api-reference/customer-subscribers/v3-customers-api/models/customerattribute) are a name and value key pair that are stored against a customer.
-For example, if you want to keep a list of hat sizes, the name can be “Hat Sizes” and the value can be `10`.
-Each customer can have several name, value pairs stored.
+[Customer Attributes](https://developer.bigcommerce.com/api-reference/customer-subscribers/v3-customers-api/models/customerattribute) and [Customer Attribute Values](https://developer.bigcommerce.com/api-reference/store-management/customers-v3/customer-attribute-values/) let you store additional information against a customer.
+Customer Attributes define a the name of a key/value pair and the type of information stored (i.e. "name": "Shoe size", "type": "number").
+The Customer Attribute Values endpoint lets you define the values for the attributes.

 <div class="HubBlock--callout">
 <div class="CalloutBlock--info">